 A Place Called Home is a permanent supportive housing program for homeless families primarily funded by the U.S. Department of Housing and Urban Development (HUD).
 The program offers scattered site housing in Lake Worth to homeless families living with a disability.
 The program offers intensive case management and supportive services to all residents.
-75% of the families participating in the program were working and/or pursuing a GED or college education during the fiscal year.
+93% of the families participating in the program remained housed by either remaining in the program or exiting to another permanent supportive housing program.